Organ transplantation

 In most countries there is a shortage of suitable organs for transplantation.
 Countries often have formal systems in place to manage the process of determining who is an organ donor and in what order organ recipients receive available organs.

-The overwhelming majority of deceased-donor organs in the United States are allocated by federal contract to the Organ Procurement and Transplantation Network, held since it was created by the Organ Transplant Act of 1984 by the United Network for Organ Sharing, or UNOS.
-(UNOS does not handle donor cornea tissue; corneal donor tissue is usually handled by multiple eye banks with guidance from the Eye Bank Association of America (EBAA) and Food and Drug Administration (FDA).
-Individual regional organ procurement organizations, all members of the Organ Procurement and Transplantation Network, are responsible for the identification of suitable donors and collection of the donated organs.
-UNOS then allocates organs based on the method considered most fair by the leadership in the field.
-The allocation methodology varies somewhat by organ, and changes periodically.
-For example, liver allocation is based partially on MELD score (Model of End-Stage Liver Disease), an empirical score based on lab values indicative of the sickness of the person from liver disease.
-In 1984, the National Organ Transplant Act (NOTA) was passed; it gave way to the Organ Procurement and Transplantation Network, which maintains the organ registry and ensures equitable allocation of organs.
-The Scientific Registry of Transplant Recipients was also established to conduct ongoing studies into the evaluation and clinical status of organ transplants.
-In 2000 the Children's Health Act passed and required NOTA to consider special issues around pediatric patients and organ allocation.
+The overwhelming majority of deceased-donor organs in the United States are allocated by federal contract to the Organ Procurement and Transplantation Network, held since it was created by the Organ Transplant Act of 1984, by the United Network for Organ Sharing, or UNOS.
+(UNOS does not handle donor cornea tissue; corneal donor tissue is usually handled by multiple eye banks with guidance from the Eye Bank Association of America (EBAA) and the Food and Drug Administration (FDA).
+Individual regional organ procurement organizations, all members of the Organ Procurement and Transplantation Network, are responsible for the identification of suitable donors and the collection of the donated organs.
+UNOS (the United Network for Organ Sharing) allocates organs according to methodologies deemed most equitable by experts in the field.
+Allocation criteria vary by organ type and are periodically revised.
+For instance, liver allocation is partly determined by the MELD (Model for End-Stage Liver Disease) score, an evidence-based measure derived from laboratory values that reflect the severity of a patient's liver disease.

-In an April 2008 article in The Guardian, Steven Tsui, the head of the transplant team at Papworth Hospital in the UK, is quoted in raising the ethical issue of not holding out false hope.
-He stated, "Conventionally we would say if people's life expectancy was a year or less we would consider them a candidate for a heart transplant.
+In an April 2008 article published in The Guardian, Steven Tsui, head of the transplant team at Papworth Hospital in the UK, addressed the ethical dilemma of managing patient expectations in heart transplantation.
+He explained, "Conventionally, we would say if people's life expectancy was a year or less, we would consider them a candidate for a heart transplant.
 But we also have to manage expectations.
-If we know that in an average year we will do 30 heart transplants, there is no point putting 60 people on our waiting list, because we know half of them will die and it's not right to give them false hope."[6]
+If we know that in an average year we will do 30 heart transplants, there is no point putting 60 people on our waiting list, because we know half of them will die, and it's not right to give them false hope."
+His remarks highlight the ethical balance between offering access to life-saving treatment and the responsibility to avoid unrealistic expectations in the face of limited organ availability."[8]

-One of the more publicized cases of this type was the 1994 Chester and Patti Szuber transplant.
-This was the first time that a parent had received a heart donated by one of their own children.
-Although the decision to accept the heart from his recently killed child was not an easy decision, the Szuber family agreed that giving Patti's heart to her father would have been something that she would have wanted.[42][43]
+One of the more widely publicized cases of directed donation occurred in 1994 with the Chester and Patti Szuber transplant.
+This marked the first known instance in which a parent received a heart donated by their own child.
+Although accepting a heart from his recently deceased daughter was an incredibly difficult decision, the Szuber family agreed that Patti would have wanted her heart to be given to her father.[62][63]

 Access to organ transplantation is one reason for the growth of medical tourism.